Singapore Airlines Flight 006: Contesting investigation findings

 The statement by Kay Yong (戎凱 (Rēng Kǎi)), managing director of the Republic of China's Aviation Safety Council, implied that pilot error played a major role in the crash of the Boeing 747-400, which led to the deaths of 83 people.
 He stated that the airport should have placed markers stating that the runway was closed to takeoffs and landings.

 Runway 05R was not blocked off by barriers because part of the strip was used by landing planes to taxi back to the airport terminal.
 The pilot confirmed twice with the control tower that he was on the correct runway; controllers did not know the plane had actually gone on to the wrong runway because the airport lacked ground radar and the plane was out of sight of the tower at the time of its takeoff attempt.

 Actions of flight crew and flight attendants

-A survivor of the crash, John Wiggans, stated in a USA Today article that the staff were unable to help the passengers escape from the aircraft because they were frozen by fear or lack of competence in emergency procedures; Wiggans was seated in the upper deck business class area.
+One survivor of the accident stated in a USA Today article that some of the cabin crew were unable to help the passengers escape from the aircraft because they were frozen by fear or lack of competence in emergency procedures; he was seated in the upper-deck business-class area.
 The Straits Times carried reports of flight attendants saving lives of passengers.
 One story from the newspaper stated that a flight attendant initially escaped the crash, but she ran back into the aircraft to attempt to save passengers, and died.

 The Australian reported that some flight attendants helped passengers, while some flight attendants fled the aircraft before all passengers were accounted for.
 The New Paper stated that the pilots attempted to help the passengers.